-ClockworkMod Recovery for the NOOK Tablet in the works
+ClockworkMod Recovery on the NOOK Tablet

 The Barnes & Noble NOOK Tablet is a 7 inch tablet designed for reading books, streaming media, surfing the web and running apps purchased from the B&N Shop.
 The tablet runs a custom version of Google Android, and it’s proven relatively easy to hack.